selfcustody/krux/docs/getting-started/features/pin-and-anti-tamper.en.md

 The PIN requirement is disabled if the user wipes the device or flashes an older firmware version.

+### Enhancing Anti-Tamper
+After setting the PIN, you are prompted to fill empty flash memory blocks with random entropy from the camera.
+This process strengthens the anti-tamper feature by preventing attackers from exploiting unused memory space.

 ## Flash Hash - Anti-tamper Tool
 ### Introduction

-Once a PIN is defined, users can generate a 'flash hash' to verify whether the flash content has been altered.
+The "Flash Hash" tool enables you to verify if the flash memory content has been altered.

+### How It Works
-The flash hash translates the flash content, combined with the user's PIN and the microcontroller's unique ID (UID), into an easy-to-recognize image and four anti-tamper words.
-The image’s shape, color, and the words are deterministically derived from the combination of the PIN, UID, and flash content.

-The flash hash evaluates the entire flash memory, divided into two regions: the firmware region and the user's region.
+The tool generates a unique image and four anti-tamper words based on a hash of your PIN, the device's UID, and the flash content.
+The flash memory is divided into two regions:

-- The firmware region hash generates an image and two anti-tamper words.
+- **Firmware Region:** Generates the image and the first two words.

-- The user’s region hash generates another two words.
+- **User Region:** Generates the last two words.

 <div style="text-align: center;">
     <img src="../../img/flash_hash_temp.bmp" alt="Flash Hash Temp" width="200"/>
 </div>

-In the example image, the blue symbol and the words "tail monkey" are derived from the firmware region, while "wrestle over" comes from the user’s region of memory.
+*Example: The blue symbol and the words "tail monkey" are derived from the firmware region, while "wrestle over" comes from the user region.*

-A single bit change in either region will produce different results:
+Any change in the flash content results in a different image or words:

-- A change in the firmware region (which includes the bootloader) will result in a different image and the first two words.
+- **Firmware Changes:** Alterations in the firmware region, including the bootloader, change the image and the first two words.

-- A change in the user’s region, such as new settings or storing an encrypted mnemonic, will change the last two words.
+- **User Data Changes:** Modifications in the user region, such as new settings or stored mnemonics, change the last two words.

-- A PIN change will alter the image and all four words.
+- **PIN Changes:** Updating the PIN alters the image and all four words.

-To ensure the flash hash is resistant to tampering, the PIN and K210 chip’s UID are hashed along with the flash contents.
+### Filling Empty Flash Blocks

+Krux performs a memory sweep while simultaneously capturing a live feed from the camera.
+Whenever an empty block is found in the flash memory, Krux estimates the image's entropy by evaluating its color variance.
+Krux waits until minimum threshold is met, then uses the data from the image to fill these empty spaces with rich, random entropy.

+### Ensuring Tamper Resistance

+The Flash Hash function securely hashes the combination of the PIN, UID, and flash content:

 `hash(PIN -> UID -> Flash content)` -> Image + Words

-### Possible Attack Scenarios
+## Potential Attack Scenarios and Their Mitigation
-If an attacker replaces the firmware and the user enters the correct PIN, here’s how the tampered firmware might attempt to bypass verification:

-#### The Challenge for the Attacker
+### Challenge for an Attacker
-Let’s break down how the tampered firmware might attempt to generate the correct hash:

-1. Tampered Firmware Has Knowledge of the Original Hash:

-- The attacker may know the hash of the original firmware `hash(flash data)`, but not the original firmware content itself.
-- They cannot reverse-engineer the hash to recover the original firmware, as cryptographic hash functions like SHA-256 are one-way functions.

-2. Attacker Receives the User’s PIN:

-- After the user enters the PIN, the tampered firmware now knows the correct PIN and UID.
-- However, the tampered firmware still needs to compute `hash(PIN + UID + original flash data)` to match what the original firmware would have produced.

-3. Hash Function with Sequential Data Blocks:

-- The hash depends on the PIN (first), UID (second), and the flash data (subsequently in sequential blocks).
+An attacker attempting to replace the firmware faces significant hurdles:

-- Since the tampered firmware lacks the original flash data, it cannot generate the correct sequential hash `hash(PIN + UID + original flash data)`.
+- **Lack of Original Flash Data:** Without the exact original flash content, the attacker cannot reproduce the correct hash.

+- **Sequential Hash Dependency:** The hash function processes data sequentially (PIN, UID, flash content), preventing the attacker from injecting or rearranging data to produce the same hash.

+- **One-Way Hash Functions:** Cryptographic hash functions like SHA-256 are one-way, making it infeasible to reverse-engineer or manipulate the hash without the original inputs.

-#### Why the Tampered Firmware Can't Mock the Hash:
+### Why Tampered Firmware Cannot Bypass Verification

-- Impossibility of Reconstructing the Original Hash: Even though the tampered firmware knows hash(original flash data) and the user’s PIN, it cannot generate the correct hash `hash(PIN + UID + original flash data)` for the following reasons:
+- **Cannot Reconstruct the Hash:** Without the original flash data, the attacker cannot generate the correct hash, even if they know the UID and PIN after the user enters it.

-- Hashing is Sensitive to Input Order: The hash function processes the PIN and then the flash data sequentially.
-The tampered firmware can’t simply "insert" the original flash data hash into this process.
-To generate the correct overall hash, the tampered firmware would need access to the actual original flash content itself, not just its hash.

-- Hash Function Properties: Cryptographic hash functions, like SHA-256, are collision-resistant and deterministic.
-The tampered firmware can’t produce the same hash unless it provides the exact same sequence of data blocks that were used to create the original hash.
-The hash function works on the entire content (PIN + UID + flash data), not just their final hashes.

-- Time of PIN Entry: If the PIN is entered after the device has already booted the tampered firmware, the attacker would have no chance to modify the hash input to simulate the original flash data hash without full knowledge of the firmware’s content.

-#### Possible Tampered Firmware Strategies (and Why They Fail):
-1. Precompute and Store `hash(PIN + UID + flash data)`:

-- If the tampered firmware precomputes `hash(PIN + UID + flash data)` using the original firmware and stores it somewhere, it could potentially return the correct hash after receiving the PIN.
-- This strategy only works if the attacker had access to the PIN, the device (to extract UID) and the original firmware at the time of tampering, which contradicts the purpose of using an unknown PIN.

-2. Use of Stored `hash(flash data)`:

-- The attacker might try to store `hash(flash data)` from the original firmware and somehow combine it with the PIN to mock the final hash.
-- But, the process of hashing PIN + UID + firmware as a block sequence ensures that merely combining the final hashes won’t produce a valid result.

-#### Conclusion:
-The tampered firmware cannot mock the correct result of `hash(PIN + UID + flash data)` unless it has access to the PIN, the device, and the exact original flash content.
-Simply knowing `hash(flash data)` or even precomputing certain hashes in advance wouldn’t help, because the hash function operates sequentially on the combined data (PIN + UID + flash data).

-In conclusion, this approach provides improved security because:

-- The PIN remains secret and is only input by the user.
+- **Hash Sensitivity:** Any alteration in the flash content changes the hash output, which will be evident through a different image or anti-tamper words.

+- **Entropy Filling:** Filling empty flash blocks with camera-generated entropy leaves no space for malicious code and any changes to these blocks will alter the hash.

+### Possible Attack Strategies and Failures

+- **Precomputing Hashes:** The attacker cannot precompute the correct hash without the PIN, UID, and exact flash content.

+- **Storing Hashes:** Storing hash(flash content) is ineffective because the overall hash depends on the sequential combination of PIN, UID, and flash data.

+- **Inserting Malicious Code:** Attempting to insert code into empty spaces fails because the entropy filling process and hash verification will detect any changes.

+## Conclusion

-- The 'flash hash' hash depends on the PIN, UID and the entire flash content, making it infeasible for attackers to tamper with the firmware and pass verification without having previous access to the PIN and the device, to extract UID and exact flash content.
+The Flash Hash tool significantly enhances security by making it infeasible for attackers to tamper with the firmware without detection.
+By combining PIN hashing, filling empty memory with random entropy, and verifying flash integrity through unique images and words, Krux significantly enhances the detection of any tampering attempts.

-Although this feature makes it much harder for an attacker to tamper the device with a malicious firmware without being noticed, an attack is still possible:
-When the attacker manages to get the PIN.
-So the PIN strength and users protocol is crucial for this defense strategy.
-Users can enforce their PIN by making them long and using letters and special characters.
-Privacy while unlocking the devices is also crucial.
+Note: The strength of this defense strategy depends on maintaining a strong, confidential PIN and following secure practices when unlocking the device.